 What a relief it is!
 Years ago there was an acid reducer advertisement that sang, “Fizz, fizz, what a relief it is.”
 That was how I felt when I realized that at last the story in my heart and mind was published.
-I started writing this story one chapter at a time starting in 2012. … More At Last My Book Is Published!
+I started writing this story one chapter at a time in 2012.
+A … More At Last My Book Is Published!

 Langston Hughes is one of my favorite poets.
 Here is a wonderful understanding of the importance of dreams.
 “Hold fast to your dreams, for if dreams die, then life is like a broken winged bird that cannot fly.”

 Today I am continuing on my thoughts that I discussed on my last blog, “Indifference.”
 About two years ago I decided to read the new books popping up by Black authors or White authors sharing on seeing the Black communities’ perspectives on why discrimination continues in America.
 Each reading gave me more understanding of how … More Desire more truth

 Ellie Wiesel When I taught in the classroom, I could manage any behavior except indifference.
 A student who shrugged their shoulders when I asked if they had completed a project or did their homework gave my emotions a shock treatment.
 I could not tolerate indifference from my own children either.
 I wanted to see young … More Indifference